zerozer000/sleeper/README.md

 # sleeper
-A program to remote shutdown devices with ssh.
+A program that access remote shutdown devices with ssh.

 ## Supported devices
 - Linux